elateifsara/EL-ATEIF-Sara/README.md

-# Hello, I am Sara 👩‍💻 🤖
+# Hello, I am Sara El-Ateif 👩‍💻🤖

 ## About Me <a href="https://www.linkedin.com/in/sara-el-ateif-b36694117/"> <img align="left" width="150" height="150" src="https://github.com/elateifsara/elateifsara/blob/master/assets/sea_octocat.png" ></a>

-I am a **Machine Learning Engineer**, a Cosmopolitan, Curious and eager to learn soul.
+I am a Cosmopolitan, Curious, and eager-to-learn soul, a **Machine Learning Researcher** focused on multimodality learning and a Mindvalley Certified Business Coach.
-Currently, enamored by Artificial Intelligence with a mission of making a good impact on my community.
+Currently, enamored by Artificial Intelligence with a mission of revolutionizing how we do business and creating a lasting impact on my community.
-My main **interest** lies in researching, developping and applying **deep learning** models to **computer vision** solutions.
+My main **interest** lies in researching, developing, and applying **innovation** principles to build **sustainable businesses** while creating unforgettable **customer experiences**.

 ## Favorite languages and libraries